Japan – staying in a ryokan

 Your room

-You sleep in a ryokan on the floor with tatami mats, on a thin mattress – a futon.
+You will sleep in a ryokan on the floor with tatami mats, on a thin mattress – a futon.
 Usually you get 1 futon per person, but often there are extra futons in a closet in the room.
 I always need 1 or 2 extra futon layers to avoid painful ‘futon hips’.
+In most ryokans, someone will come into your room to make the bed for you while you are having diner.
+Be aware of that before you make a total mess of your room.
+Then, when you return to the room after diner, your bed is ready and there will be fresh tea.

 How do you wear a yukata?

 A yukata is a type of bathrobe related to the kimono.
 The yukata is usually worn over your underwear.
-It is also recommended for ladies to wear a t-shirt/shirt underneath.
+It is also recommended for ladies to wear a t-shirt/shirt underneath to avoid flashing.
+It’s also okay to wear a short legging underneath.

 The yukata is tied as follows: